Load Encoding for Learning AC-OPF: Introduction

 \section{Introduction}

-The \emph{AC Optimal Power Flow} (AC-OPF) is an optimization model that finds the most economical generation dispatch meeting the consumer demand, while satisfying the physical and operational constraints of the underlying power network \cite{OPF}.
-The AC-OPF, together with its approximations and relaxations, constitutes a fundamental building block for power-system applications, including security-constrained OPF (e.g., ~\cite{monticelli:87}), transmission switching (e.g., \cite{OTS}), capacitor placement (e.g., \cite{baran:89}), expansion planning (e.g., \cite{verma:16}), and stability-constrained OPF (e.g., \cite{gan00stability}).
+The \emph{AC Optimal Power Flow} (AC-OPF) is an optimization model that finds the most economical generation dispatch meeting the consumer demand, while satisfying the physical and operational constraints of the underlying power network~\cite{OPF}.
+The AC-OPF, together with its approximations and relaxations, constitutes a fundamental building block for day ahead and real time market operations, including the day-ahead security-constrained unit commitment and real time security-constrained economic dispatch.

-The non-convexity of the OPF limits the frequency of many operational tools.
-However, in practice, generation schedules are often required to be updated every few minutes \cite{Tong:11}.
-Additionally, the integration of renewable energy and demand response programs~\cite{scott2015distributed}, creates significant stochasticity in load and generation.
-Therefore, setting generation schedules based on historical data may lead to sub-optimal dispatches and, in the worst cases, causes voltage and/or stability issues.
-Balancing generation and load rapidly without sacrificing economical efficiency is thus an important challenge.
+The non-convexity of the OPF limits the solving frequency of many operational tools.
+In practice, generation dispatch in real time markets are often required to be cleared in every couple of minutes.
+Additionally, the integration of renewable energy and demand response programs create significant stochasticity in load and generation.
+To improve solving efficiency, recently there has been a growing interest in applying machine learning techniques to power system optimization problems.
+One line of research focus on how to predict AC-OPF solutions directly using Deep Neural Networks (DNN)~(e.g., \cite{fioretto2020predicting,yan20real,pan19deepopf,OPFLearningTutorial21}).
+Once a deep neural network is trained, predictions can be computed in the order of milliseconds with a single forward pass through the network.
+Deep neural networks can also be spatially decomposed~\cite{chatzos21spatial} to learn large-scale power networks.

-To cope with the OPF computational complexity, system operators typically solve OPF approximations (e.g., DC-OPF models) with a fast load flow solver (e.g., fast-decouple methods) to check reactive capabilities and voltage issues.
-While more efficient than solving AC-OPF problems, this process may lead to sub-optimal solutions, substantial economical losses, and possibly convergence issues.

-Recently, an interesting line of research has focused on how to approximate AC-OPF using Deep Learning Networks (DNN)~\cite{fioretto2020predicting,yan20real,pan19deepopf}.
-Once a neural network is trained, predictions can be computed in the order of milliseconds with a single forward pass through the network.
-Approximating OPF using deep neural networks can be seen as an empirical risk minimization problem under physical and engineering constraints \cite{ng2018statistical,deka:2019}.
-Preliminary results have been encouraging, showing that DNNs can approximate the generator set-points of AC-OPF with high accuracy.
-However, these learning models tend to have very large number of parameters, and these numbers scale with the size of the test case.
-This raises significant scalability and convergence issues during training, restricting the potential applicability of deep learning for AC-OPF.